On type IIB AdS$_{3}$ flux vacua with scale separation and integer conformal dimensions

-\item Regarding the higher-dimensional stability of the non-supersymmetric AdS$_{3}$ vacua reviewed in these proceedings, it would be interesting to carry out a detailed study of the Kaluza--Klein (KK) mass spectrum.
-The tower of KK modes could be accessible via exceptional field theory techniques \cite{Malek:2019eaz} (see \cite{Eloy:2020uix,Eloy:2023acy,Eloy:2024lwn} for some examples of AdS$_{3}$ KK spectrometry), suitably adapted to the context of type II orientifold compactifications.
+\item It would be interesting to carry out a detailed analysis of the Kaluza--Klein (KK) mass spectrum at the non-supersymmetric AdS$_{3}$ vacua reviewed in these proceedings for two main reasons.
+Firstly, to study their higher-dimensional stability.
+Secondly, in the special case of \textbf{vac~10} and \textbf{vac~11}, to establish whether the KK modes are physically decoupled from the degrees of freedom of the three-dimensional supergravity despite the characteristic size of the would-be one-cycle $\,L_7^s\,$ in (\ref{scalings_one-fomrs_example}) becomes comparable to the AdS$_{3}$ radius in (\ref{scales_example}), as originally noticed in \cite{VanHemelryck:2025qok}.\footnote{We thank Vincent Van Hemelryck for pointing this out to us.} The tower of KK modes could be accessible via exceptional field theory techniques \cite{Malek:2019eaz} (see \cite{Eloy:2020uix,Eloy:2023acy,Eloy:2024lwn} for some examples of AdS$_{3}$ KK spectrometry), suitably adapted to the context of type II orientifold compactifications.
 This could shed some new light on how to make sense of scale separation and positive masses from a CFT viewpoint \cite{Gautason:2018gln,Collins:2022nux}.

 \item It would also be interesting to explore the landscape of vacua -- both within RSTU models and beyond -- for other possible type II duality frames involving a single type of O$p$/D$p$ sources with $p \neq 2,5$ (see \cite{Arboleya:2024vnp} for a detailed discussion).
 These configurations likewise give rise to half-maximal supergravities in $\,D=3$.
 Such an investigation could provide valuable insight into how prevalent scale-separated AdS$_3$ flux vacua are within type II string theory \cite{wip_landscape}.